-- 1 cup mashed banana, about 2-3 medium bananas
+- 1 cup mashed banana about 2 large bananas

 - 2 large eggs

-In a medium bowl, mash banana and whisk with remaining ingredients except for chocolate chips.
-Add to dry ingredients.
+- In a medium bowl, mash bananas and whisk with the remaining ingredients except for chocolate chips.

-Divide evenly into prepared pan making sure each has about the same amount of liquid and oats.
+- Divide evenly into prepared muffin pan making sure each has about the same amount of liquid and oats.

-Remove to wire rack and let cool completely.
-Remove from pan carefully by inserting a fork or small spatula down the side and lifting slowly.
-Set on wire rack to finish cooling.
+- Set the muffin pan on a wire rack and let the muffins cool completely.
+When cooled, remove from the pan by carefully running a knife around the outside then inserting a fork or small spatula down the side and lifting slowly.
+Set them on a wire rack to finish cooling.

 This post has been updated with better directions and new photos.
 It was first published on April 15, 2016.